MicrosoftDocs/power-platform/ps-docs/ask-question.md

 > [!IMPORTANT]
 > You need to have account to establish a connection with either Dynamics 365 or Salesforce.

-You can connect to your customer data from Dynamics 365 Sales or Salesforce however the following limitations apply:
+You can connect to your customer data from Dynamics 365 Sales or Salesforce.
+We are working to improve and expand our data integration abilities and sources.
+Current limitations in data integration:

 - You only have access to specific set of core entities, such as contacts, opportunities, leads, accounts, sales orders, and incidents or cases.
 - The data is analyzed only at the time of connection and doesn’t refresh.